Global Campus Programme

 Visit EventBrite to book your place on any of our trips.

-All our Saturday trips are led by our friendly and knowledgeable Global Guides.
-All visits are free but we do recommend that you bring some money for ice cream!
+All of our trips are completely free and are led by our friendly and knowledgeable Global Guides.

 Each event starts at 10:00am and lasts between 2 and 3 hours.
 We meet at Holgate reception.